Cleaning A Flooded Basement - Our 3 Basic Steps

 Flood insurance companies have approved CPR24 Restoration Services as a provider.
 We work with all of Canada’s main homeowner insurance companies to make things easier for our customers.
 To better serve our customers, we handle all insurance company correspondence and, if necessary, charge your insurance directly.

 We use the most cutting-edge technology to help speed up the water removal process while also reducing mold growth.
-By pinpointing the damaged regions, our equipment aids in the speeding up of the water restoration process.
+By pinpointing the damaged regions, our equipment aids in speeding up the water restoration process.
 Dehumidifiers with high-velocity airflow are carefully deployed throughout the afflicted region.CPR24 Restoration Services provides great emergency assistance to our customers 24 hours a day, 7 days a week.
-In the event of an emergency, call (416) 551-8287 or email [email protected], or contact us online for a range of flood damage services.
+In the event of an emergency, call (416) 551-8287, email email@example.com, or contact us online for a range of flood damage services.